-The Fund's assets are invested by the Adviser in a manner consistent with its investment objectives, policies, and restrictions and with any instructions the Board may issue from time to time.
+The Fund's assets are invested by the Adviser in a manner consistent with its investment objectives, policies, and restrictions and subject to policies established by the Board of Trustees, as amended from time to time.
 Within this framework, the Adviser is responsible for making all determinations as to the purchase and sale of portfolio securities and for taking all steps necessary to implement securities transactions on behalf of the Fund.

 In placing orders for the purchase and sale of portfolio securities for the Fund, the Adviser will use its best efforts to obtain the best possible price and execution and will otherwise place orders with broker-dealers subject to and in accordance with any instructions the Board may issue from time to time.
 The Adviser will select broker-dealers to execute portfolio transactions on behalf of the Fund primarily on the basis of best price and execution.
+In placing portfolio transactions, the Adviser seeks the best qualitative execution for the Fund, taking into account such factors as price (including the applicable brokerage commission or dealer spread), the execution capability, financial responsibility and responsiveness of the broker or dealer and the brokerage and research services provided by the broker or dealer.
+The Adviser generally seeks favorable prices and commission rates that are reasonable in relation to the benefits received.
+The Adviser typically selects Ceros Financial Services, Inc., an affiliated broker/dealer to execute securities transactions, while transactions for futures and other derivatives are executed with non-affiliated brokers.
+In executing transactions through its affiliated broker/dealer, the Adviser will at all times comply with SEC Rule 17e-1 under the 1940 Act.